-At Enduro Sponsor's request, the underwriters have reserved for sale at the initial public offering price up to 660,000 trust units offered hereby for officers, managers, employees and certain other persons associated with Enduro Sponsor.
+At Enduro Sponsor's request, the underwriters have reserved for sale at the initial public offering price up to [] trust units offered hereby for officers, managers, employees and certain other persons associated with Enduro Sponsor.
 The number of trust units available for sale to the general public will be reduced to the extent such persons purchase such reserved trust units.
 Any reserved trust units not so purchased will be offered by the underwriters to the general public on the same basis as the other trust units offered hereby.
 Any of Enduro Sponsor's officers or managers participating in this program shall be prohibited from selling, pledging or assigning any trust units sold to them pursuant to this program for a period of 180 days after the date of this prospectus.
-Individuals (other than Enduro Sponsor's officers and managers) who purchase trust units in the directed unit program will be subject to a 25-day lock-up period.
-These lock up periods will be extended with respect to the trust's issuance of an earnings release or if a material news or a material event relating to the trust occurs, in the same manner as described above under "- Lock-Up Agreements."
+This 180-day lock up period will be extended with respect to the trust's issuance of an earnings release or if a material news or a material event relating to the trust occurs, in the same manner as described above under "- Lock-Up Agreements."